 The prescribed capacity in each collective cell is only about 30 to 40 people, but sometimes the number of prisoners reaches 70 to 80 people.

-Here, they often torture prisoners with very brutal means and tools like in the Middle Ages.
-In addition to torture and interrogation, the food rations for all prisoners are very miserable and harsh, such as eating moldy rice, bitter fish sauce, rotten fish… every day each prisoner is only given 1 to 2 cans of water to drink leads to very serious health depletion.
-Many revolutionary soldiers have sacrificed their lives on this prison.
-The remaining people were infected with all kinds of diseases: scabies, malaria, typhoid, tuberculosis… For special political prisoners, the enemy was locked up in solitary confinement cells for whippings, coercion, and torture until exhausted.
+Here, they often torture prisoners with very brutal means and tools, like in the Middle Ages.
+In addition to torture and interrogation, the food rations for all prisoners are very miserable and harsh, such as eating moldy rice, bitter fish sauce, and rotten fish… Every day, each prisoner is given only 1 to 2 cans of water, leading to severe health deterioration.

 Source: collected by An